-On April 25, 2013, the Board of Directors authorized the University to repurchase up to an additional \$25,000 (\$75,000 total) of common stock, from time to time, depending on market conditions and other considerations.
-The Board of Directors also extended the expiration date on the repurchase authorization to September 30, 2014.
+The Board of Directors has authorized the University to repurchase up to \$75,000 in aggregate of common stock, from time to time, depending on market conditions and other considerations.
+On September 23, 2014, our Board of Directors extended the expiration date on the repurchase authorization to September 30, 2015.
 Repurchases occur at the University's discretion.
 Repurchases may be made in the open market or in privately negotiated transactions, pursuant to the applicable Securities and Exchange Commission rules.
 The amount and timing of future share repurchases, if any, will be made as market and business conditions warrant.
-Since its approval of the share repurchase plan, the University has purchased 2,750 shares of common stock at an aggregate cost of \$47,459, which includes 340 shares of common stock at an aggregate cost of \$8,323 during the year ended December 31, 2013, which are recorded at cost in the accompanying December 31, 2013 consolidated balance sheet and statement of stockholders' equity.
-At December 31, 2013, there remained \$27,541 available under its current share repurchase authorization.
+Since its approval of the share repurchase plan, the University has purchased 2,787 shares of common stock at an aggregate cost of \$49,135, which includes 38 shares of common stock at an aggregate cost of \$1,676 during the year ended December 31, 2014, which are recorded at cost in the accompanying December 31, 2014 consolidated balance sheet and statement of stockholders' equity.
+At December 31, 2014, there remained \$25,865 available under its current share repurchase authorization.

-13. Income Taxes
+12. Income Taxes

 The University has deferred tax assets and liabilities that reflect the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 Deferred tax assets are subject to periodic recoverability assessments.
 Realization of the deferred tax assets, net of deferred tax liabilities is principally dependent upon achievement of projected future taxable income.
 Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes it is more-likely-than-not that the University will realize the benefits of these deductible differences.
-The University has no valuation allowance at December 31, 2013 and 2012.
+The University has no valuation allowance at December 31, 2014 and 2013.